 Adam Ant is the Blueblack Hussar and is Marrying the Gunner’s Daughter

 The title is a metaphor for how he believes artists are being treated by the music industry: as sailors tied to a ship’s cannon and flogged.

-Ant co-wrote a song with Georgina Baillee titled Rubber Medusa that is about Russell Brand.
+Adam Ant co-wrote a song with Georgina Baillee titled Rubber Medusa that is about Russell Brand.

 Sometimes, as a writer, the world can get you stuck.
 You wake up feeling gummy and the gears sticking like the brain engine chewed up an alien's entrails, and the goo just won't come off.
 I found a post via Youtube that really got my gears steaming and clean.
 Listen to it closely, and feel the inspiration take hold and give you that extra jolt of passionate creativity you need: